NovySan/unl-digifab/sessions/week3.md

    - Engraving vs Cutting:
      - __Engraving__: marking patterns into the surface of a material (faster, lower power, can engrave materials like glass, stone that can't be cut through)
      - __Cutting__: cutting through the material. (slow, higher power, smokes/catches fire)
-   - Vector Cutting: cutting shapes out.
-SVG files.
+   - __Vector Cutting__: cutting shapes out of materials. **this is the bulk of what we will do** SVG files.
-   - Vector Engraving: using vector art to mark the surface. designs, patterns, cross-hatching.
+   - __Vector Engraving__: using vector art to mark the surface. designs, patterns, cross-hatching.
 SVGs.
-   - Raster engraving: rendering a bitmap on the surface of something, row by row like an old school printer.
+   - __Raster Engraving__: rendering a bitmap on the surface of something, row by row like an old school printer.
 BMPs.
-   - We will spend most of our time doing vector engraving/cutting
 <img src="https://user-images.githubusercontent.com/1598545/132678369-cbc08f46-2793-48e7-9f08-f020cf8dcfc6.png" width="400px">
 5. Cut demos
    - We will use your HW1.